hassanmansour90/KingOfNewYork/README.md

 # KingOfNewYork

-This project is to simulate "King of Newyork" game and to be able to play it on a PC/laptop with just choosing/typing on screen, instead of having the game as object material and utilise a lot of space to put and organize its contents.
+This project simulates "King of Newyork" game and allow users to play it on a PC/laptop by typing on screen, instead of having the whole game as object material that needs a lot of space to put and arrange its contents.

-This project will allow you to play the game on TERMINAL and get standard output.
+This project allows users to play the game on TERMINAL with standard output (screen).

-To play the game, you can choose to run either part 1, part 1-3, or part 1-4 file (while we recommend running part 1-4 as it's  the complete version and contains pattern designs)
+To play the game, user can choose to run either part 1, part 1-3, or part 1-4 file (while we recommend running part 1-4 as it's  the complete version and contains pattern designs)

-For How To Play the game, please check the following link: https://www.ultraboardgames.com/king-of-new-york/game-rules.php
+For How To Play the game?
+Please check the following link: https://www.ultraboardgames.com/king-of-new-york/game-rules.php